-Study of deep ice cores in Antarctica has enabled scientists to demonstrate the connection between temperature and atmospheric carbon dioxide levels, as well as the anthropogenic origin of current growing concentrations of $CO_2$ .
+Study of deep ice cores in Antarctica has enabled scientists to demonstrate the connection between temperature and atmospheric carbon dioxide levels, as well as the anthropogenic origin of current growing concentrations of CO2.
 Not only do observations in Antarctica contribute to a better understanding of Earth's climate system, they also provide key information concerning the state of the planet and serve to develop better climate models to help decision-makers.

-The Princess Elisabeth station provides the necessary services and facilities to efficiently support international scientific research in the Sør Rondane area.
-The operational and scientific management of the station is the responsibility of the Belgian Polar Secretariat, a private/public partnership between the IPF and the Belgian government including the Belgian Federal Science Policy Office (BELSPO).
+Princess Elisabeth Antarctica provides the necessary services and facilities to efficiently support international scientific research in the Sør Rondane area.
+The operational and scientific management of the station is the responsibility of the Belgian Polar Secretariat, a private/public partnership between the International Polar Foundation and the Belgian government, including the Belgian Federal Science Policy Office (BELSPO).